k5iogura/vinosyp/DRIVER_CUDA_CUDNN/README_tensorflow-gpu.md

 ```
 ### Why tensorflow-gpu version is 1.11.0 and why CUDA-9.0 and CuDNN-7.5

-First of all, when installed tensorflow-gpu, i got "not found libcublas.so.9" error message.
+First of all, when i installed tensorflow-gpu, i got "not found libcublas.so.9" error message.
 So that install CUDA-9.0 and CuDNN corresponding to CUDA-9.0.
 If you want to use tensorflow-gpu=1.13.1, you have to install CUDA-10.0 and CuDNN corresponding to it.